custom-components/ble_monitor/faq.md

 ### My sensor stops receiving updates some time after the system restart

 Most often, the cause of this is the presence of the bugs in the system components responsible for the BT operation (kernel modules, firmwares, etc).
 As a rule, in such cases, the corresponding entries appear in the system log.
-Please carefully review the contents of your `syslog`, and try searching the Internet for a solution - with high probability you are not alone in this.
+Please carefully review the contents of your `syslog`, and try searching the Internet for a solution - with high probability you are not alone in this. Пример решения проблемы - [BT problem, Raspberry PI3 and Hass.io](https://github.com/custom-components/sensor.mitemp_bt/issues/31#issuecomment-595417222)

 ## DEBUG